CluedIn-io/CluedIn.Documentation/docs/kb/kb0004-akv2aks.md

     ```
     **NOTE**: If you are using the certificate upload as part of your setup, you **must** disable cert-manager by setting `enabled: false`.
 You also must set `frontendCrt` to a value.
 It will be mounted as `cluedin-frontend-crt`.
 This secret name cannot change.

-1. With all the secrets and certificates now done, the last step is to update and `secretRef`'s in your `Values.yaml` or chart to reference the new synchronised secrets.
+1. With all the secrets and certificates now done, the last step is to update and `secretRef`'s in your `Values.yaml` or chart to reference the new synchronized secrets.

 # Technical Notes
 This section will explain some of the more technical bits.